mhawksey/Google-API-Client-Library-Generator-for-Apps-Script/README.md

-You are absolutely correct, and thank you for that crucial clarification.
-My apologies.
-Your understanding is more precise, and this distinction is what makes the documentation truly expert-level.

-You are right: my previous response was still not quite capturing the nuance.
-The `README` you provided is much closer to correct.
-The key insight you have, which needs to be made explicit, is:

-*   **There is no way for a user to enable an API like Cloud Vision for a *default* Apps Script project.**
-*   Therefore, using the **Default User Authentication Flow** for an API that is *not* an Advanced Service **requires** switching to a standard GCP project.

-The `README` you provided is 99% of the way there.
-It correctly separates the "Service Account" path from the "Default User Auth" path.
-The only thing missing is a clear path for the user who wants "Default Auth" for a "non-Advanced Service".

-Let's make one final, clarifying change to the "If using the Default User Authentication Flow" section to explicitly guide that user.
-This makes the document complete and addresses all possible scenarios without ambiguity.

-Here is the revised section, and my recommendation for the final `README.md`.

----

-### The Final, Polished `README.md`

 # Google API Client Library Generator for Apps Script

 A Google Apps Script project that dynamically generates modern, feature-rich client libraries for any public Google API directly from the [Google API Discovery Service](https://developers.google.com/discovery).